 Dorrian Green is a public park outside of COSI managed by Columbus Recreation and Parks.
 It is a really cool park!
 There’s a unique playground for kids, fountains to splash in and lots of tables!
 I also love the large porch swings lining the walkway!
 Definitely allow some time to play in the park when you visit!

-If you are a Marvel fan, you won’t want to miss the chance to see all of these artifacts in one place!
-There is an additional admission fee to see this exhibit and you’ll want to reserve your spot in advance online.
+There are over 1000 exhibits included and they are truly a sight to see!
+There is an additional admission fee to see this exhibit and you’ll want to reserve your ticket in advance online.

 Shows at COSI